A00473427/A00473427_MCDA5510/readme.md

 # Location

--> The Code is located under the ProgAssign1 Directory -> The Logs are stored in the ProgAssign1/ProgAssign1/logs/logs.txt file -> The Output Csv is stored in the ProgAssign1/ProgAssign1/Output/output.csv file
+-> The Code is located under the ProgAssign1 Directory.

+-> The Logs are stored in the ProgAssign1/logs/logs.txt file.

+-> The Output Csv is stored in the ProgAssign1/Output/output.csv file.

 # Introduction
 This C# program is designed to traverse a directory structure containing CSV files and store the data in a single CSV file.
 The CSV files are expected to contain customer information with specific data columns.